-As I’ve been working on Friday Feedback the last couple years, I’ve read dozens of books and research on the concept of employee engagement.
-One of my career goals is to build software products that make work just a little bit better, which drew me to the research on this topic in the first place.
+As I’ve been working on Friday the last couple of years, I’ve read dozens of books and research on the concept of employee engagement.
+One of my career goals is to build software products that make work just a little bit better, which drew me to research on this topic in the first place.

 From what I can tell, the term “employee engagement” was popularized by Gallup over a decade ago.
 They define it as “those who are involved in, enthusiastic about and committed to their work and workplace.”

 I operate from the belief that there will never be a perfect workplace; even great places to work have issues that need to be dealt with.
 With that being said, I believe that leaders should actively work to create an environment where people are performing at a high level (and feel good about it too).